Suburbanno/AyuGramDocs/desktop/saving.md

 # Message Saving

-At the moment, a Desktop version of AyuGram saves deleted messages in a **memory**.
-It means they'll disappear after you restart the client.
+AyuGram Desktop saves deleted messages in a **memory + database**.

+It means they'll disappear from chat once you restart the client, but could be found in three dots > "View Deleted".

-As for edits history, it's stored in `tdata/ayudata.db`, so you'll be able to view history even **after restarting the client**.
+Edits history is stored in **database**.

+For now, only text saving is supported.
+No media at all.